pitmonticone/LeanProject/README.md

     - [`ForMathlib`](Project/ForMathlib) should contain `.lean` files with new declarations to be upstreamed to Mathlib.
     - [`Example.lean`](Project/Example.lean) is a sample Lean file.
+- [`scripts`](scripts) contains scripts to update Mathlib ensuring that the latest version is fetched and integrated into the development environment.
 - [`.gitignore`](.gitignore) specifies files and folders to be ignored by Git.
 - [`.gitpod.yml`](.gitpod.yml) is the configuration file for Gitpod, defining workspace setup and environment.